 long-distance travel can be a real challenge.
 Whether it’s a short road trip to visit friends or traveling for many hours to reach your destination it is crucial to be prepared for the journey as a caregiver.
 Planning ahead is the best way to avoid travel stress for you and your loved one.
 We have the experience needed to offer helpful tips to make traveling with a loved one safer, easier, and as restful as possible for all involved.

 6 Tips to Help You Avoid Caregiver Travel Stress

 - Let your loved one’s health care team know about your travel plans.
 They may have health-related recommendations for the trip.

-- Remember to pack a bag with all of the medications needed for the trip.
-Consider packing a little extra in case you end up staying an additional night or get in traffic on your way home.
+- Pack a bag with all of the medications needed for the trip.
+Pack a little extra in case your flight is delayed; you end up staying an additional night or hit traffic on your way home.

 - Stop for bathroom breaks and to stretch.
-For longer road trips, it is a good idea to stop at a rest area and stretch.
 Moving the body will help increase blood flow and reducing the chance of getting blood clots.
 These simple yoga poses are perfect for after a long flight.
 Our favorite is legs up a wall!

 - If your loved one has dementia, wearing an identity bracelet is recommended in case of wandering.
 Also, place a note in your loved one’s pocket with contact information.

 Seniors may have difficulty estimating their need for downtime or rest while traveling.
 Encourage them to make plans that can be flexible so they can enjoy their time away.
 Proper preparation for traveling can help reduce stress and make the trip more enjoyable.